Popish Recusants Act 1605

-The Popish Recusants Act 1605 (3 Jac.1, c.
+The Popish Recusants Act 1605 (3 Jas.
+1. c.
 4) was an act of the Parliament of England which quickly followed the Gunpowder Plot of the same year, an attempt by English Roman Catholics to assassinate King James I and many of the Parliament.

-The Act forbade Roman Catholics from practising the professions of law and medicine and from acting as a guardian or trustee; and it allowed magistrates to search their houses for arms.
-The Act also provided a new oath of allegiance, which denied the power of the Pope to depose monarchs.
+The act forbade Roman Catholics from practising the professions of law and medicine and from acting as a guardian or trustee; and it allowed magistrates to search their houses for arms.
+The act also provided a new oath of allegiance, which denied the power of the Pope to depose monarchs.
 The recusant was to be fined £60 or to forfeit two-thirds of his land if he did not receive the sacrament of the Lord's Supper at least once a year in his Church of England parish church.

-The Act also made it high treason to obey the authority of Rome rather than the King.
+Sections 22 and 23 of the act also made it high treason to obey the authority of Rome rather than the King.

+Subsequent developments

+The whole act was repealed by section 1 of the Religious Disabilities Act 1846 (9 & 10 Vict. c.
+59).